cost of netsuite implementation scalenorth pricing calculator

 Customization & Configuration

-Configuring NetSuite ERP is more akin to a NetSuite ‘installation’, in which minimal customization is enacted.
-This is a quicker and more affordable way to quickly go-live on the platform, but may limit the functionality and reduce the ROI of your investment.
-On the flip side of the coin, heavy customization may better tailor the platform to your unique operating requirements, while increasing the scope of the implementation.
-ScaleNorth typically takes a Minimum Viable Product (MVP) approach to quickly get clients stood up on NetSuite with a phased approach to customizing the platform to their needs.
+Configuring NetSuite ERP is more akin to a NetSuite installation, in which minimal customization is enacted.
+This is a quicker and more affordable way to go live on the platform, but it may limit functionality and reduce the ROI of your investment.
+On the other hand, heavy customization may better tailor the platform to your unique operating requirements while increasing the scope of the implementation.
+ScaleNorth typically takes a Minimum Viable Product (MVP) approach to get clients up and running on NetSuite quickly, with a phased approach to customization.

 Reporting and Automation

 Reporting and automation expectations can also impact scope.
-NetSuite is lauded for its library of pre-built reports.
+NetSuite is known for its library of pre-built reports.
 However, you’ll likely want customized reports, saved searches, and dashboards so you have ready access to all your KPIs.
-Further, NetSuite has the ability to handle advanced automation capabilities, and the more automations you require for your initial go-live will impact your NetSuite implementation cost.
+NetSuite also supports advanced automation capabilities, and the more automation you require for your initial go-live, the more your implementation cost can increase.

 Implementation Cost Breakdown: Where the Budget Typically Goes